jundalisay/sp/content/en/research/child/discourse/part-2.md

 There are more men on the exchange now worth 10,000 pounds estates, than 1,000 pounds.

-And if this be doubted, let us ask the aged, whether ﬁve hundred pounds portion with a daughter sixty years ago, were not esteemed a larger portion than two thousand pounds now: and whether gentlewomen in those days would not esteem themselves well cloathed in a serge gown, which a chamber-maid now will be ashamed to be seen in whether our citizens and middle sort of gentry now are not more rich in cloaths, plate, jewels, and houshold goods, &c. than the best sort of knights and gentry were in those days.
+And if this be doubted, let us ask the aged, whether ﬁve hundred pounds portion with a daughter sixty years ago, were not esteemed a larger portion than two thousand pounds now.

+Whether gentlewomen in those days would not esteem themselves well cloathed in a serge gown, which a chamber-maid now will be ashamed to be seen in whether our citizens and middle sort of gentry now are not more rich in cloaths, plate, jewels, and houshold goods, &c. than the best sort of knights and gentry were in those days.

 And whether our best sort of knights and gentry now do not exceed by much in those things the nobility of England sixty years past: many of whom then would not go to the price of a whole satten doublet; the embroiderer being yet living, who has assured me he has made many hundreds of them for the nobility with canvas backs.